dwyl/hapi-auth-github/README.md

 ### 4. Create Your (Custom) Handler Function

 This is where you decide what to do with the person's `profile` details
-once they have authorized your App to use Google details.
+once they have authorized your App to use their GitHub details.

 Your custom handler should have the following signature:
 ```js